Cold Email for Recruiting: Sourcing Templates for Talent Acquisition (2026)

 Template 5: The Diversity & Inclusion Outreach

-Use case: Targeted outreach for underrepresented groups in tech.
+Use case: Genuine, credible outreach to underrepresented groups in tech.

 Hi {{firstName}},